Selling final expense insurance CAN be a lucrative and rewarding career.

 The reality of selling final expense insurance is there are so many people who have tried the same stupid ideas I did.

 I didn’t realize this until later on when I started recruiting.

 You don’t need to be a guinea pig for a new lead program or some newfangled idea.

-If you want to come into final expense sales and give yourself the exposure to the best, most opportune ways to do things, then sticking to the fundamentals is where it’s at!
+If you want to come into final expense insurance sales and give yourself the exposure to the best, most opportune ways to do things, then sticking to the fundamentals is where it’s at!

 I hope you enjoyed my article on selling final expense insurance.

 I train new and experienced final expense insurance agents how to sell final expense in my national insurance agency, with the goal of helping you learn the art of selling final expense insurance.

 Also, if you’re looking for in-depth insurance training, check out my 3 best-selling insurance sales books, including “The Official Guide To Selling Final Expense Insurance.”

 Also, I am a YouTube content creator making videos about selling and marketing insurance with over 11,000 subscribers.
 If you are a visual learner, you’ll find a lot of value reviewing my video training.

 You can also read more about my many Agent Success Stories for more information on what it’s like partnering with me.